Harmon Clayton Killebrew

 Born and raised in Idaho, Killebrew played baseball, football, and basketball at Payette High School.
 He planned to attend the University of Oregon, where he was offered a scholarship, until Washington Senators scout Ossie Bluege signed him to a $30,000 contract in 1954.
 He made his big league debut on June 23rd of that year, and as a bonus baby, he was required to remain on the Senators' roster for two full seasons.
 He played sparingly during that time, seeing action at second and third base and hitting 8 homers.
 Midway through the 1956 campaign, he was sent down to the minors.
 The next year, with the Chattanooga Lookouts, he hit 27 homers and drove in 101 runs, leading the Southern Association in both categories.

-Killebrew tied Triple Crown winner Carl Yastrzemski for the American League lead in home runs in 1967 but struggled with injuries in 1968, hitting just .210 with 17 round trippers.
+Killebrew tied Triple Crown winner Carl Yastrzemski for the American League lead in home runs in 1967 with a robust 44, but struggled with injuries in 1968, hitting just .210 with 17 round trippers.
 However, he bounced back in grand fashion the next summer, 1969, leading the league with 49 homers and 140 RBI to win the 1969 American League Most Valuable Player Award.
+His whopping 145 walks topped the AL, the the highest total of the four times he led the junior circuit.
 The Twins made the postseason that year and the next as American League West champions, falling to the Baltimore Orioles in the ALCS in both seasons.
 He led the AL in runs batted in for a third and final time in 1971.
 His numbers declined in the next three years, and he was released by the Twins after the 1974 season.

 Killebrew signed with the Kansas City Royals for $125,000 prior to the 1975 season.
-Primarily seeing action as the team's designated hitter, he bashed 14 home runs but hit just .199 and was released at the end of the year.
+Primarily seeing action as the team's designated hitter, he managed only 14 home runs while hitting just .199 and was released at the end of the year.
 At the time of his retirement, he was fifth on the all-time home run list.

 As of 2011, Killebrew stood 11th on the all-time home run list.
-Along with Lou Gehrig, he hit 49 home runs in a season twice but was never able to hit 50 in a single season (although he hit more than 40 eight times).
+Along with Lou Gehrig, he hit 49 home runs in a season twice but was never able to hit 50 in a single season.
+His eight total +40 seasons is 2nd only to Babe Ruth.
 The seat that he hit with the longest home run at Metropolitan Stadium is suspended from the roof of the Mall of America, on the former site of Met Stadium in Bloomington, Minnesota.

-Following his playing days, Killebrew was a television broadcaster for the Twins from 1976 to 1978 and again from 1984 to 1988.
+Following his playing days, Killebrew was a television broadcaster for the Twins from 1976 to 1978 and again from 1984 to 1988, and with the California Angels in the early to mid-90s.

 Killebrew was elected to the Baseball Hall of Fame on January 10, 1984 by the Baseball Writers Association of America.
-He was a bit controversial as a Hall of Fame selection due to his low batting average of .256.
-However, he played during the second dead-ball era and drew copious walks, so his lifetime Adjusted OPS is 143, definitely in Hall of Fame range.
+Playing through the heart of the second dead-ball era depressed his career batting average to .256, but his exceptional home run production, prolific RBI's out of so few base hits, and copious walks helped him into the Hall.
+A high lifetime Adjusted OPS of 143 puts him in good company there.
 His #3 is also retired by the Twins.

 Killebrew was diagnosed with esophageal cancer in late December 2010, and underwent treatments at the nearby Mayo Clinic in Phoenix, AZ where he lived.
 On May 13, 2011, he issued a short statement stating that his fight against the disease was coming to an end and that there was no hope for recovery.
 He died four days later, at the age of 74.

-Although Killebrew supposedly was the model for the Major League Baseball logo, MLB.com says: "No one player has ever been identified as the model of the 1969 Major League Baseball batter logo."
+Although some claim Killebrew was the model for the Major League Baseball logo, MLB.com says: "No one player has ever been identified as the model of the 1969 Major League Baseball batter logo."

 - 11-time AL All-Star (1959, 1961 & 1963-1971)